 Some important terminologies of doubly linked lists are:

 - Node: A node is a collection of data values and two pointers next and prev.

 - Next: Next is a pointer that will hold the address or object of the sequential next node.

 - Prev: Prev is a pointer that holds the address or object of the previous node.

 Doubly Linked List (DLL) Representation

-- The first node of Doubly linked list is a head node and its prev pointer will hold Null Value
+- The first node of the doubly linked list is a head node, and the prev pointer will hold the Null value.

 - The next pointer will hold the address of the next node.